-Jungkook's GCF In Helsinki Video Will Make You See BTS In A New Light
+Jungkook's New GCF Video Is So Beautiful, It'll Make You See BTS In A New Light

 BTS are truly the gifts that keep on giving.
 In December alone, BTS surprised fans with another Halsey collaboration, an appearance at Variety's 2019 Hitmakers brunch, and confirmation they'd be performing at New Year's Rockin' Eve in New York City.
 Now, BTS' Jungkook shared yet another edition of his Golden Closet Film series.
 Jungkook's GCF in Helsinki video will help you see BTS through the eyes of Jungkook.